 – Suetonius, Otho, 11-12

-He served himself a death similar to Petronius Seneca the Younger: he opened his veins, swallowed hemlock, and finally most likely died from the steam of steam.
+Seneca the Younger served himself a death similar to Petronius: he opened his veins, swallowed hemlock, and finally most likely died from the steam.
 The most famous suicide at the time – Lucrezia, the disgraced wife of Tarquinius Callatinus, was also a dagger; the strangest path was reportedly chosen by the wife of Brutus – A portion, who she swallowed hot coals3.

 In a letter, Seneca mentions a Germanic captive who committed suicide by thrusting a faecal brush down his throat4.